Baclofen and Alcohol: What You Need to Know

 baclofen and alcohol

-He continued his search for a cure and eventually found that with the right dose of baclofen, he no longer suffered from alcohol withdrawal symptoms or cravings.
+He continued his search for a cure and eventually found that with the right dose of baclofen, he no longer suffered from withdrawal symptoms or cravings.

 His most controversial finding was that he could take or leave alcohol if he wanted to.